Bambo-Rambo/RNG-Guides/DexNavRNG.md

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/DexNav/DexNav6.png)

-Considering you did everything right, your current Index value matches `Min Index` value (15 in my case) all you need to do now, is go to the **empty side of your bag** I recommended in the beginning of the guide, and wait until you get ~110-120 frames before your target (exiting the bag usually takes up to ~100 frames).
+Considering you did everything right, your current Index value matches `Min Index` value (15 in Safari Zone) all you need to do now, is go to the **empty side of your bag** I recommended in the beginning of the guide, and wait until you get ~110-120 frames before your target (exiting the bag usually takes up to ~100 frames).

 At this point, press `Start + Select` to freeze the game.
-If you do this at a non empty side of the bag, you will be prompted to sort the existing items with dire consequences.
+If there is no empty side in the bag, you will be prompted to sort the existing items with dire consequences.

 Citra is not affected.
-You can pause wherever you want since the hotkey is not used elsewhere).
+You can pause wherever you want since the hotkey is not used elsewhere.

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/DexNav/DexNav7.png)